aharonium/opensiddur.org/posts/posts/tkhine-matriarchs-new-moon-elul_(aharon.varady_2016-07-06).html.md

 <td style="vertical-align:top;" width="53%">
 <div class="english">
 May your great compassion protect me.
 I am very frightened because of my great sins.
 I have not deserved your mercy because of my deeds.
 I do not know how to begin to beseech you to forgive me.
 May my plea be accepted by you for the sake of the merits of my forefathers.
 As it is written in the holy Torah: “And I shall be gracious and I shall remember the merits of the fathers for the sake of their children and their children’s children.”[foot]Cf. Exodus 20:5-6 and Psalms 103:17.[/foot] You are God, our God and God of our ancestors.
-God, our consoler, have mercy upon us, console us, and bring us joy.
-Omeyn.
+God, our consoler, have mercy upon us, console us, and bring us joy. <em>Omeyn</em>.
 </div></td></tr>